 Catchball is a process that can have tremendous benefits to your strategy.

 As part of Hoshin Kanri, it will help you gain a greater realisation of how feasible your plans are, and gauge the level of success possible via them.

-It gives clarity on who’s going to be able to execute each element and ensures your organisation can deliver an aligned game-plan.
+It gives clarity on who’s going to be able to execute each element and ensures your organization can deliver an aligned game-plan.

 It provides a 360 degree understanding and affirmation of what will work, and constant re-affirmation of this fact.

-So, remember these four factors when it comes to playing ball with the catchball process:
+So, remember these five factors when it comes to playing ball with the catchball process:

 - Lead by example and provide an environment where the process can succeed